Please be aware that Office of Testing administration fees may apply to some exams.

 Please refer to the ACT Residual website at www.act.org/aap/infosys/residual.html for more information.

 Students completing a degree in Biology are required to complete an ETS Biology Major Field Test as part of their Senior Seminar.
 The MFT is a computer based exam and consists of 150 questions that must be answered in two hours.
 The cost for the initial MFT is included in a Biology major's fees, but retests must be paid for at the Office of Testing on the day of the retest.
 Please ask your instructor for how to schedule the exam.
 Additional questions may be asked by calling (229) 245-3878.

 Please refer to the ETS Biology Major Field Test website at http://www.ets.org/mft/about/content/biology for more information on test content.

 CLEP - College Level Examination Program

 The CLEP is a series of examinations that assesses a student's knowledge in a wide range of subject areas.
 The CLEP program can reward you a degree credit hours for what you know, no matter how or where you learned it, in high school, on the job, through reading, observation, or the learning experiences of your life.
 There are 33 Subject Examinations from which to choose.
-As a national test center all CLEP Examinations are administered on this campus.
+As a national test center, all CLEP Examinations are administered on VSU's campus.
 However, Valdosta State University students may receive degree credit hours only for certain courses based on score.
-Please check with your advisor or the Office of Testing.
 Valdosta State University will accept up to a total of 30 semester credit hours by examination to include credit received from the CLEP.
+Please refer to CLEP Test Minimum Score, VSU Course, and Credit Given for information on VSU credit.
 The CLEP is given only in a computerized format.
 The test is offered daily by appointment.
 Appointments may be made by calling (229) 245-3878.